Quansight-Labs/ndindex/docs/slices.md

 indexing), but the problem is that it is tedious to write `a` twice, and `a` may in fact be a larger expression, so writing `a[len(a)-x]` would require assigning it to a variable.
-It also becomes more complicated when `a` is a NumPy array and the slice apears as part of a larger multidimensional (tuple) index.
+It also becomes more complicated when `a` is a NumPy array and the slice appears as part of a larger multidimensional (tuple) index.
 However, I think it would be possible to introduce a special syntax to mean "reversed" or "from the end of the array" indexing, and leave negative numbers to simply extend beyond the left side of the array.
 Since this is a